urbit/urbit.org-reloaded/content/grants/digital-storefront.md

 ## New Agents:
 Implement a new `%shop` generic store agent as a rewrite of the %naive-market planet sale agent.
 Shop will keep track of product listings, prices, inventories, metadata (descriptions, images, and categories), and records of sales for three types of products: planets, subscriptions, and one-time content purchases.

-A new `%magic` agent will be created to handle content access for digital subscriptions and one-time content sales.
+A new `%auth` agent will be created to handle content access for digital subscriptions and one-time content sales.
 This agent is currently in progress and maintains state regarding users, what those users have access to, and supplies a fully-featured magic link login system utilizing HTTP cookies and sessions for accessing webpages that are behind payment gates.

 Current Agent Improvements:
 The `%pipe` agent will be expanded to handle publishing a new type of site template, the “store template”.

 The `%nmi` agent will be expanded to handle recurring subscriptions.

-The %magic agent will keep track of paid content and who may access it (either a @p or an email address).
+The %auth agent will keep track of paid content and who may access it (either a @p or an email address).
 When a user wants to access paid content, Magic will send a “magic link” which will authenticate the user and allow them access to the underlying content.
 Magic links will expire after they are used, and login cookies will expire after a week.

 Shop: